OlivierJM/olivierjm/README.md

 Thanks for checking out my profile, I am a passionate software engineer who enjoys getting things done, I am currently working with the team at <a href="https://doublegdp.com/about">DoubleGDP</a> to build software for future modern cities.
 I maintain a few repositories here on Github in my freetime and I do contribute to opensource from time to time, I enjoy mentoring junior devs and those getting started in their software development carrier, feel free to reach out.

-- In my past like I worked at:
+- In my past life I worked at:
     - [Hackersguild](https://github.com/hackersguild) as a software engineer, later to senior and Javascript bootcamp instructor
     - [BongoHive](https://github.com/bongohive) as a software engineer
     - [Sparkman Center at UAB](https://github.com/sparkeduab) as a software engineer consultant - Remote